Sree Rama Varma Higher Secondary School

-Sree Rama Varma High School, officially Sree Rama Varma Govt Model Higher Secondary School and popularly known as SRV High School) is the largest government-owned school in Kochi, Kerala, India.
+Sree Rama Varma Higher Secondary School and popularly known as SRV School) is the largest government-owned school in Kochi, Kerala, India.
 It was founded by the Kochi Royal family as the English Elementary School in 1845.
 The school was later named after King Rama Varma of the founding Kochi Royal family.
 After the independence of India from British rule in 1947, and the reorganization of the states of India in 1956, the school was handed over to the Government of Kerala, which now owns and operates it.

 History

-In 1845, the school was founded as the English Elementary School, located in what is now the campus of Maharaja's College, Ernakulam.
-It was renamed as Raja's School in 1865, and was upgraded to a college in 1875.
+In 1845, the school was founded as the English Elementary School, located in what is now the campus of Maharaja's College, Ernakulam, established by the Diwan of Cochin, T. Shankara Warrier.
+It was renamed as His Highness, the Raja's School in 1865, and was upgraded to a college in 1875.
 Later, the school was separated from the college, was moved to its present location, and was renamed Sree Rama Varma High School.

 Organization

-Sree Rama Varma High School offers curricula for grades 1 to 12.
-The school is divided into four sections: Lower Primary (grades 1 to 4), Upper Primary (grades 5 to 7), High School (grades 8 to 10), and Higher Secondary (grades 11 and 12).
+Sree Rama Varma Higher Secondary School offers curricula for grades 1 to 12.
+The school is administratively divided into four sections: Lower Primary (grades 1 to 4), Upper Primary (grades 5 to 7), High School (grades 8 to 10), and Higher Secondary (grades 11 and 12).
 The different sections have separate, though adjoining, campuses as well as separate administration.